TheMastro-11/Tezos-Contracts/experiments/README.md

 | *gas* | 1211gu |

 #### Token Transfer
-Un this SC can be called four differents entry-points.
+Un this SC can be called three differents entry-points.
 Three of them are by default for FA2 contracts.
 The first one, created by me, is *Mint* and requires a total fee of **0,05891tez**:
 | Type | Cost |